 Here are some of the pros of using more than one router at once.

-Using multiple routers is a boon not just when it comes to increasing the size of your wireless network, as it also frees up space for more wired connections.
+Using multiple routers is a boon not just when it comes to increasing the size of your wireless network, but it also frees up space for more wired connections.
 As you may know, each router includes a finite number of Ethernet ports to connect wired devices (typically around four.)
 In other words, every new router you add to your system will double the number of available wired connections.
 This can come in handy in busy households with tons of gadgets that are vying for the Internet.

 You don’t have to simply use your second or third router to enhance a pre-existing network.
-You can use them to create guest networks, for visitors and for offering increased security, and for completing all manner of fun DIY projects.
+You can use them to create guest networks, for visitors and offer increased security, and for completing all manner of fun DIY projects.
 Users have gotten routers to control simple robotic devices, media libraries, and more.

 How many airport routers can be on a network?